mikayp1967/kubernetes/my_jenkins/README.md

 ## To Do

-- Add PVC to deployment
+- Add PVC to deployment - DONE
-- Add Init Container to deployment to configure persistent volume permissions
+- Add Init Container to deployment to configure persistent volume permissions - DONE
-- Tolerations to run it on CP
+- Tolerations to run it on CP - Pushing now to save changes, fails on master node cos of disk issues.
 - External service IP address

+## Installing

+cd my_jenkins
+helm upgrade --install  jenkins .